-5.2.3 Duplicate Observations
+5.2.5 Duplicate Observations

 The ALMA Science Archive (ASA) is continually growing and now contains a very large number of calibrated datasets.
 It is expected that every prospective ALMA user has searched the ASA to check that their proposed observations are not duplicated by previously observed programs.
 If the current proposal does duplicate a previous observation then this should be justified in the appropriate panel.
 A failure to do so may result in the proposal being rejected.
+More information on what constitutes a duplication can be found in the Science Portal.